jphaugla/awsDB2ToAuroraPostgres/README.md

 * Review Security Group Settings
 * Setup VNC viewer on redhat instance.
 VNC Viewer is needed for IBM DB2 installation
 * Install DB2 and create sample DB2 database
-* Convert sample DB2 database to Aurora PostgreSQL
+* Use SCT and DMS to convert sample DB2 database to Aurora PostgreSQL

 &nbsp;